 Civic Projects is a strategic planning consulting firm that brings together forward thinking public policy and private sector innovation in mobility, urban planning, research, design and project integration.
 Civic Projects has DBE/SBE certification in California.

-Beyond highlighting the untapped potential of existing low speed roadways, the project points to future roles for data, and way-finding/decision-making, in higher-resolution Complete Streets planning and implementation.
+Beyond highlighting the untapped potential of existing low speed roadways, the project points to future roles for data, and way-finding/decision-making, for high-res Complete Streets.
 The slow-mode network benefits from multi-modal traffic control, as well as by mode-specific user data feeding back quickly into user decision making.
-This feedback loop promises to fulfill the significant unmet data needs required for planning for a wider range of sustainable modes.
+This shortened feedback loop promises to fulfill the significant unmet data needs required for planning for a wider range of sustainable modes.
 Hypothetical scenarios set in 2025 are the basis for an Evaluation Framework for analyzing potential broad-based sustainability benefits of the interconnected slow-speed network.